-Depending on the couple's religious affiliation (see p.
-6-9 of Religion and Spirituality), an additional ceremony may take place at a church or temple.
+Depending on the couple's religious affiliation (see Religion and Spirituality), an additional ceremony may take place at a church or temple.
 Following the ceremonies, family and friends typically dine on a large meal and listen to music at a local restaurant or at the groom's family home.
-Traditional bridal wear comprises a red ao dai, the Vietnamese national costume (see p.
-1-2 of Aesthetics and Recreation), while the groom wears a blue version.
+Traditional bridal wear comprises a red ao dai, the Vietnamese national costume (see Aesthetics and Recreation), while the groom wears a blue version.

 Divorce: Men and women have equal rights to divorce under Vietnamese law, yet women face greater social stigma following the separation.
 Generally, divorce has become more common in recent decades.
-While 2000 saw just 0.66 divorces per 1,000 inhabitants, by 2020 that rate had 0.4, a slight decrease, and significantly lower than the US rate of 2.3.
+While 2000 saw just 0.66 divorces per 1,000 marriages, by 2024 that rate had decreased to 0.2, significantly lower than the US rate of 14 per 1000 marriages.
 A variety of factors likely contributed to the increase, such as women's increased economic independence.